 So how do you write health content for the wider consumer market?
 Here are my top 11 tips.

 1. Know your audience

 Before you even begin, you need to know who your audience is.
 Is it men or women?
+People who don’t identify with the gender they were assigned at birth?
 Those with a chronic illness?
 Young parents, or people caring for the elderly?
 Have they recently been diagnosed with a medical condition?
+Or are they people who want to reduce their risk for chronic disease?
 Once you know this, you must get into their head, so to speak.
 Understand what their concerns and fears are.
 What are the key things they want or need to know?
 How will they be feeling about the topic?